Dmanisi: Homo erectus georgicus

 Early human (or hominin) fossils, originally named Homo georgicus and now considered Homo erectus georgicus, were found at Dmanisi between 1991 and 2005.
 At 1.8 million years old, they are now believed to be a subspecies of Homo erectus and not a separate species of Homo.
 These fossils represent the earliest known human presence in the Caucasus.

 Subsequently, four fossil skeletons were found, showing a species primitive in its skull and upper body but with relatively advanced spines and lower limbs.
-They are now thought to represent a stage soon after the transition from Australopithecus to Homo erectus.
+A 2017 study suggests they represent a stage soon after the transition from Homo habilis to Homo erectus.

 Human habitation in the Caucasus goes back to the remotest antiquity.
 The hominin remains discovered in 1991 by David Lordkipanidze at Dmanisi, Kvemo Kartli (1.8 million years old) are the oldest found outside Africa.
 Neanderthal remains have been found at Ortvale K’lde (1973) and elsewhere in the Caucasus (36,000–50,000 years old).

 The Dmanisi hominin remains are still making an impact on the paleontological community.
 As of 2014 the Dmanisi skull 5 is in the middle of the controversy: many hominin fossils formerly thought to be different species may not have been separate species at all.
 Several early members of the genus Homo were possibly one evolving lineage.